 b.
-Add the host IDs and cnames obtained in step 2 on page 120.
+Add the host IDs and cnames obtained in step 2 on page 117.

-Enter values at the configurator prompt as shown.
-When prompted to add node_list entries, add the host IDs and cnames obtained in step 2 on page 120, one per line.
-When finished, press Ctrl-d.
-Remember to add the hostid of both SMWs.
+At the prompt, enter 1 to select the node_list setting, then enter c to configure it.
+At the prompt for that setting, enter values + to add node_list entries: add the host IDs and cnames obtained in step 2 on page 117, one per line.
+When finished, press Ctrl-d and then <cr> c.
+(If system running CLE 6.0.UP03 or earlier release) Correct the values of three pre-populated device settings.

+Remember to add the host ID of both SMWs.